-Thirty Major Rivals of Russian Brides' Santa Claus
+- Thirty Major Rivals of Slavic Brides' Santa Claus

-As for Russia, the ancestor of Ded Moroz from the East Slavic mythology personified the cold.
+As for Eastern Europe, the ancestor of Ded Moroz from East Slavic mythology personified the cold.
 The functions of the "Holiday Grandfather" giving gifts, were given to him at the beginning of the XX century.
 Prohibited after the revolution Ded Moroz came out in the country in the 1930s.
 His image was replicated throughout the territory of the Soviet Union republics and friendly states.
-Many of them changed his clothes to national costumes and translated his name into their own languages, but in fact, Ded Moroz remains the same on these territories.
+Many of them changed his clothes to national costumes and translated his name into their own languages, but in fact, Ded Moroz remains the same in these territories.

 Ded Moroz and his colleagues: